dcSpark/cddl-codegen/README.md

+# cddl-codegen

-# Library to generate Rust and WASM code from CDDL specifications
+cddl-codegen is a library to generate Rust, WASM and JSON code from CDDL specifications

 See docs [here](https://dcspark.github.io/cddl-codegen/)